The types and uses of eSignatures

 All in all, many companies in the US and Europe are trending towards the implementation of advanced electronic signature technology.
+There are many benefits of eSignature in insurance and banking.
 For instance, banking agreements and insurance policies can both be validated by electronic signatures, making once tedious processes simpler and more streamlined.

 The Importance of Capturing Qualified eSignatures